 - Routine and regularity are cornerstones to stable eating and central to the recovery process.
 Our routines have had to be restructured completely as we’ve adjusted to sheltering in place and in isolation of others.

 - Shelter in place means that many of us are separated from our support networks.
 Some in our community are isolating alone.
-Video and phone while helpful, are poor substitutes for human face-to-face connection.
+Video and phone, while helpful, are poor substitutes for human face-to-face connection.
 We can’t even exchange a smile with a stranger in passing since we’re all concealed behind masks.

-- Those who have struggled with anxiety before the pandemic, will experience an exacerbation of anxiety symptoms under the current circumstances.
+- Those who have struggled with anxiety before the pandemic will experience an exacerbation of anxiety symptoms under the current circumstances.
 A study from the National Center for Health Statistics, shows that in the face of the pandemic, one-third of Americans are exhibiting signs of clinical depression or anxiety.
 And this data represents conditions prior to May 19th – so well before the dramatic global events in the aftermath of the death of George Floyd.

 - Food access has been disrupted.
 Simply securing groceries is a challenge and stressor for all of us right now.
-For those with eating disorders, grocery shopping pre-pandemic would be anxiety-provoking but now we add in dodging others in masks, navigating lines and at times shortages of certain staples.
+For those with eating disorders, grocery shopping pre-pandemic would be anxiety-provoking, but now, we add in dodging others in masks, navigating lines, and, at times, shortages of certain staples.

 - Social media can be highly triggering for those with eating disorders.
 With our eyes on our devices now more than ever, we’re bombarded by curated images and promotion of every exercise routine under the sun.
 There are inappropriate jokes about weight gain during the pandemic.
-As we’re over-exposed to these messages, we’re all the more vulnerable to the challenges they present to our emotional stability.
+As we’re overexposed to these messages, we’re all the more vulnerable to the challenges they present to our emotional stability.

-The Covid crisis is far from over and we will be managing the fallout from this catastrophic event for years to come.
+The COVID-19 crisis is far from over.
+We will be managing the fallout from this catastrophic event for years to come.
 That said, we have found hope in the many ways that the mental health community has rallied to accommodate the unprecedented situation and forge ahead together.